GameSpot

-GameSpot is an American video gaming website that provides news, reviews, previews, downloads, and other information on video games.
-The site was launched on May 1, 1996, created by Pete Deemer, Vince Broady, and Jon Epstein.
-In addition to the information produced by GameSpot staff, the site also allows users to write their own reviews, blogs, and post on the site's forums.
-It has been owned by Fandom, Inc. since October 2022.
+GameSpot is an American video gaming website that provides coverage of video games and entertainment, including news, reviews, previews, trailers, walkthroughs, guides, downloads, and community forums.
+Launched on May 1, 1996, by founders Pete Deemer, Vince Broady, and Jon Epstein under SpotMedia Communications, it initially focused on personal computer games before expanding to console titles via a sister site, VideoGameSpot.
+The site has been owned by Fandom, Inc. since October 2022.

 In 2004, GameSpot won "Best Gaming Website" as chosen by the viewers in Spike TV's second Video Game Award Show, and has won Webby Awards several times.
 The domain GameSpot.com attracted at least 60 million visitors annually by October 2008 according to a Compete.com study.

 History

-In January 1996, Pete Deemer, Vince Broady, and Jon Epstein quit their positions at IDG and founded SpotMedia Communications.
-SpotMedia then launched GameSpot on May 1, 1996.
-Originally, GameSpot focused solely on personal computer games, so a sister site, VideoGameSpot, was launched on December 1, 1996.
+GameSpot was founded on May 1, 1996, by Pete Deemer, Vince Broady, and Jon Epstein under their newly established company, SpotMedia Communications.
+SpotMedia had been formed months earlier in January 1996, after the founders left their roles at IDG to pursue an online platform focused on gaming content.
+The site's initial launch emphasized news, previews, and reviews primarily for personal computer games.
+To broaden its scope, SpotMedia launched a companion site, VideoGameSpot, on December 1, 1996, dedicated to console and arcade titles.

+On January 6, 1997, SpotMedia announced a partnership with Ziff Davis, valued at $20 million, which would integrate content from Ziff Davis publications such as Computer Gaming World and Electronic Gaming Monthly.
+By the following month, Ziff Davis's substantial financial infusion enabled GameSpot to grow to 45 employees.
 Eventually VideoGameSpot, then renamed VideoGames.com, was merged into GameSpot.

-On January 6, 1997, SpotMedia and publisher Ziff Davis announced a $20 million agreement allowing the publisher to run content from Computer Gaming World and Electronic Gaming Monthly on SpotMedia's websites.
-By the following month, Ziff Davis's substantial financial infusion enabled GameSpot to grow to 45 employees.
 Upon the May 11, 1998 launch of Ziff Davis's cable channel ZDTV, a program by GameSpot was projected for a mid-summer release, and would premiere as GameSpot TV on July 4.
 In February 1999, PC Magazine named GameSpot one of the hundred best websites, alongside competitors IGN and CNET Gamecenter.

-On July 19, 2000, CNET announced its acquisition of ZDNET, putting GameSpot and Gamecenter under the same parent company.
+Following the acquisition of ZDNet by CNET Networks, announced on July 19, 2000, for approximately $1.6 billion in stock, GameSpot came under the ownership of CNET.
 That December, The New York Times declared GameSpot and Gamecenter the "Time and Newsweek of gaming sites".
 In February 2001, GameSpot was spared from a redundancy reduction effort by CNET which shuttered Gamecenter.

 In October 2005, GameSpot adopted a new design similar to that of TV.com, now considered a sister site to GameSpot.
 GameSpot ran a few different paid subscriptions from 2006 to 2013, but is no longer running those.
 In June 2008, GameSpots parent company CNET was acquired by CBS Corporation, and GameSpot along with CNET's other online assets were managed by the CBS Interactive division.

-A new layout change was adopted in October 2013.

 CNET was sold to Red Ventures in October 2020.
 Two years later, Fandom acquired GameSpot, along with Metacritic, TV Guide, GameFAQs, Giant Bomb, Cord Cutters News, and Comic Vine from Red Ventures.
 In January 2023, 40-50 employees were affected by a round of layoffs.
 More layoffs at GameSpot took place in January 2024.